bdashore3/Tsuchi/server/src/NotificationServices/Documentation/Ifttt.md

 Value1, Value2, and Value3 can be retrieved from the `Add ingredient` button under each text field.

-Here's how the ingredients correspond to MangaUpdates
+Here's how the ingredients correspond to Tsūchi

 ```
 Value1: The manga title